![]() |

 template <class CharT, class Traits> std::basic_ostream<CharT, Traits>& duration_long(std::basic_ostream<CharT, Traits>& os);

-Effects: Set the duration_punct
+Effects: Set the duration_punct facet to stream

 durations and time_points as long text.